bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/Answers.md

 <h1>Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.</h1>
 <p>
+    The Get, Post, Put, and Delete methods can be mapped to CRUD operations.
 </p>

 <h1>Mention three tools we can use to make AJAX requests.</h1>